How to Price OnlyFans PPVs: The Complete Pricing Guide for 2026

 Not all content is worth the same.
 The price should reflect what the subscriber is actually getting β€” not just the production effort, but the perceived value and exclusivity.

-Content Type Price Range Sweet Spot Notes
+Content Type Duration/Details Price Range Sweet Spot Notes

-Single photo (teaser/non-nude) $3-$5 $3-$5 Low barrier, high volume.
+Single photo (teaser/non-nude) β€” $3-$5 $3-$5 Low barrier, high volume.
 Good for mass PPV

-Photo set (3-5 explicit photos) $5-$15 $8-$10 Best for DM PPV after building desire
+Photo set (3-5 explicit photos) β€” $5-$15 $8-$10 Best for DM PPV after building desire

-Large photo set (10+ photos) $10-$25 $15 Position as "exclusive collection"
+Large photo set (10+ photos) β€” $10-$30 $15-$20 Position as "exclusive collection"

-Custom photo $10-$50 $20-$30 Personalization commands premium
+Custom photo Personalized $15-$75 $30-$50 Personalization commands premium

 These ranges represent what we see performing across our accounts.
 Your specific niche may shift them up or down β€” but the relative structure holds.
+Explicitness is a major price driver: the more explicit the content, the higher end of the range you should target.

 Key principle: The first PPV in a conversation should always be the cheapest.
 It's the door opener.
-Once a subscriber makes that first purchase, the psychological barrier drops dramatically for the second and third.
+Once a subscriber makes that first purchase, the psychological barrier drops dramatically for the second and third β€” and that's where the real revenue lives, in the escalation toward $50, $100, and beyond.

 Mass PPV vs. DM PPV: Two Completely Different Games